Meet Molly Kruzel, CCBC alumnus from 2011.

 I also was able to serve in England for two years at Calvary Chapel Exeter.
 Exeter is located about 3 hours south of London by train.
 Pastor Bob Claycamp had been a visiting teacher during my 4th semester and I was his TA.
 Being from Phoenix as well, our paths crossed several times after my graduation.
 When he and his wife Jeanne moved to Exeter, they invited me to come intern and help with their thriving university ministry.
 The church was located only a few blocks from the University of Exeter and our weekly student Bible studies drew British and international students from all over the world.
 I came to love those students like younger siblings and enjoyed cooking for them and leading girls Bible study groups.
 When my time in England came to a close, the Lord gave me a special gift in the form of airline points to fly to Asia and visit some of those students in their home countries.
 I will never forget those incredible adventures!

 After I returned from England, I went back to school to earn my education degree.
 I was then offered a job teaching English in South Korea.
 I loved the country and my adorable Korean Kindergarteners.
-Unfortunately, I became very ill and had to return home much sooner then expected.
+Unfortunately, I became very ill and had to return home much sooner than expected.
 It was a difficult time for me because I had clearly felt the Lord’s leading to go to Korea.
 To give up and return home filled me with doubts and failure.

-The Lord did not leave me in that limbo stage for long however.
-In the new year I was offered a job teaching at the preschool at Calvary Chapel North Phoenix.
+The Lord did not leave me in that limbo stage for long, however.
+In the new year, I was offered a job teaching at the preschool at Calvary Chapel North Phoenix.
 What began as a small outreach to the community has blossomed into a vibrant, growing preschool and kindergarten.
 I am thrilled to work there!
 My preschools are hilarious and precious and filled the gap in my heart left by my Korean students.
 The Lord gave back so much more than what He asked me to give up.
 Are there hard days?
 Yes.
 They test my patience.
 Sometimes I yell when I should be gentle.
 Sometimes I fail to show them grace.
 Often I am keenly aware that they are watching my every move and mimicking my actions.
 I feel incredibly humbled to have the opportunity to teach them during such formative years of their lives.
-In my class we start the day with prayer.
+In my class, we start the day with prayer.
 We talk to Jesus.
 We sing about Jesus.
 We learn about Bible heroes and read stories of grace, miracles, and redemption.
 How could there be a better job?